 - repairs;

 - adjustments;

-- rebasing or relining to a maximum of 1 per 2 Policy Years;
+- rebasing or relining to a maximum of 1 per 2 calendar years; and

-- remaking to a maximum of 1 per 5 Policy Years; and

 - prophylaxis and polishing.

 Oral Surgery: Charges for:

 - removal of teeth and roots; - surgical exposure and movement of teeth; - surgical incision, excision and drainage of tumours or cysts; - frenectomy (surgical alteration of the frenum); - removal, reduction or remodelling of bone or gum tissue; and - post-surgical care.